PooyehA/Deep-LASI/docs/source/example.rst

 .. _example:

 Deep-LASI can be employed for different single-molecule assays.
 Below we provide a short intro how get started and use Deep-LASI for the different single-molecule assays.
-With each case, you can find publicly available sample data from `Wanninger et al., BioArXiv (under review) <https://doi.org/10.1101/2023.01.31.526220>`_ .
+We provide example data with together with every show case.
 Please **click on the different images** to visit the corresponding example pages.

 One-color assays